imaymarques/imaymarques/README.md

 In the last year I have been studying and developing fullstack projects for Trybe, using technologies such as HTML, CSS, JavaScript, React, Node.js, Sequelize, SQL, MySQL, Software Architecture MSC, TypeScript, POO, SOLID and MongoDB.
 I am also familiar with tools such as Git, Visual Studio Code and Docker.

 I am a quick learner and always eager to expand my knowledge and skills.
-I am committed to producing high-quality work and am comfortable working in a team environment.
+I am committed to producing high-quality work and I am comfortable working in a team environment.

 If you are looking for a junior fullstack developer who is eager to learn and contribute to your team, please don't hesitate to contact me.
 I would be thrilled to work with you on your next project.